-Measles is a contagious disease caused by a virus.
-Symptoms of measles include low-grade fever, sore throat, and rash.
-If a pregnant woman in the first trimester gets measles, it is likely that the infection will be transmitted to the fetus as well.
+Rubella is a contagious disease caused by a virus.
+Symptoms of rubella include low-grade fever, sore throat, and rash.
+If a pregnant woman in the first trimester gets rubella, it is likely that the infection will be transmitted to the fetus as well.
 This can even lead to very serious complications such as miscarriage or birth defects in the baby.

-The first trimester of pregnancy is the period when measles can cause the most problems in terms of fetal development.
+The first trimester of pregnancy is the period when rubella can cause the most problems in terms of fetal development.
 It is therefore important to inform your doctor immediately of any suspected infection.

-Congenital measles syndrome is impossible to cure, therefore The main thing is prevention and timely immunization.
+Congenital rubella syndrome is impossible to cure, therefore The main thing is prevention and timely immunization.